-- a) Close the outlet valve, but ensure that the pump runs in this condition for no more than a few seconds. - b) Stop the pump. - c) For prolonged shut-downs and especially when ambient temperatures are likely to drop below freezing point, the pump and any cooling and flushing arrangements must be drained or otherwise protected.
+- a) Close the outlet valve, but ensure that the pump runs in this condition for no more than a few seconds. - b) Stop the pump. - c) Switch off flushing and/or cooling/heating liquid supplies at a time appropriate to the process. - d) For prolonged shut-downs and especially when ambient temperatures are likely to drop below freezing point, the pump and any cooling and flushing arrangements must be drained or otherwise protected.